 Students receiving support from Student Loans Company (SLC) should be aware that the College is required to report attendance to the SLC and poor attendance can lead to Student Loans being withdrawn.
-Also students will not be able to submit their assignments if their attendance is low.
+Also, students will not be able to submit their assignments if their attendance is below 80% in line with College Attendance Policy.
+In this respect, students will be notified and if their attendance continues to be poor the potential for failure and dismissal from the Course greatly increases.
+In the event if student attendance still continues to be low and is below 50%, the College will refuse to accept assignment(s) and a student need to repeat the unit following semester.

-The College will also inform the following authorities who may take the action indicated
+The College will also inform the following authorities who may take the action as indicated below:

-- Transport for London (who may stop the students 30% discount on travelling) - Local Council (who may cancel exemptions from council tax)
+- Transport for London (who may stop the students 30% discount on travelling) - Local Council (who may cancel exemptions from council tax) - Student Loans Company (SLC)